Police probe Tulisa drug deal claim

 Police are looking into claims that chart star and past X Factor judge Tulisa Contostavlos was involved in a drug deal.

-Scotland Yard said it is "considering" information after a newspaper suggested she had acted as a go-between in the deal by introducing a journalist to an alleged supplier.
+Scotland Yard said it was "considering" information after a newspaper suggested she had acted as a go-between in the deal by introducing a journalist to an alleged supplier.

 The Sun On Sunday reported that half an ounce of cocaine changed hands as a result of the deal conducted at London's Dorchester Hotel.